-If you are considering a Chapter 7 bankruptcy, figuring out how much you'll have to pay your bankruptcy lawyer can be another source of stress.
-While every case is different, it's helpful to have a ballpark figure for what you can expect to pay a bankruptcy attorney to represent you in a Chapter 7 case.
+If you’re considering filing for Chapter 7 bankruptcy, it’s important to figure out how much you'll have to pay your bankruptcy lawyer.
+While every case is different, it's helpful to have a ballpark figure in mind when hiring a bankruptcy attorney to represent you in a Chapter 7 case.
 Also, you’ll want to know what you should expect to receive for that price.

 The bankruptcy law gives judges the right to examine the fees charged by attorneys and order them refunded to the trustee if they are unreasonable.
 To avoid being flooded with cases requiring a review of fees, some courts have enacted local rules or guidelines setting “presumptively reasonable” or “no-look” fee amounts.
 These are more common in Chapter 13 cases, but some courts have set amounts that apply to Chapter 7 cases.
-Different courts use different terms but the effect is the same.
-If attorneys charge an amount equal to or less than the presumptively reasonable or no-look fee, the court will generally not initiate a review.
+Different courts use different terms, but the effect is the same.
+If attorneys charge an amount equal to or less than the presumptively reasonable or no-look fee, the court usually won’t initiate a review.

-If you see advertisements that promise unusually low attorneys fees for your area, be on alert.
+If you see advertisements that promise unusually low attorneys’ fees for your area, be on alert.
 The advertisements might be deceptive.
-The attorney might use an a la carte system to increase the quoted fee once you start the bankruptcy process.
-For example, the attorney might say he or she must charge you more because you have more than a threshold number of creditors, your debt is over some predetermined limit, or you are filing jointly with your spouse.
-However, these factors rarely make a Chapter 7 bankruptcy more complicated so do not usually justify a higher fee.
+The attorney might use an a la carte system to increase the quoted fee depending on the services you need.
+For example, the attorney might charge you more because you have more than a threshold number of creditors, your debt is over some predetermined limit, or you are filing jointly with your spouse.

 Unfortunately, the fee quoted often does not tell you anything about the qualifications of the attorney.
 Many attorneys provide a free initial consultation or charge a small fee for the consultation which can be applied to the overall attorney fee if you do file.
 In addition to getting some free or low-cost legal advice, this is an opportunity to size up your prospective attorney.